ManticoreGamesInc/platform-documentation/docs/examples.md

 ## Templates

+Go to the marketplace, search for these names, and download them to your project.

+!!!
+Note
-Note: {} means the actual name here may differ.
+    {} means the actual name here may differ.
 For example the TV entry in 'Retro{Furniture}' is actually found by searching for 'RetroTV'.

 ### Functional